 Now You Can Pig Out On Pasta Without Gaining Weight

-Pasta lovers have reason to celebrate, as a new study found that everyone’s favorite guilty pleasure may not be as fattening as we thought.
+Pasta lovers have reason to celebrate, as a new study found that everyone’s favourite guilty pleasure may not be as fattening as we thought.
 After surveying over 23,000 people, the the Department of Epidemiology, I.R.C.C.S.
 Neuromed in Pozzilli, Italy, discovered that the gluten-heavy food is actually linked to a reduction in body mass index.

 “By analysing anthropometric data of the participants and their eating habits we have seen that consumption of pasta, contrary to what many think, is not associated with an increase in body weight, rather the opposite, said one of the study’s authors George Pounis in a news release.
 “Our data shows that enjoying pasta according to individuals’ needs contributes to a healthy body mass index, lower waist circumference and better waist-hip ratio.”